openethereum/openethereum.github.io/Tutorial-Part-4.md

 ### Further refinements

 Let's display the image associated with a registered name - we want to type `gavofyork` and have my mug come up.
-First we'll need to import the reactive version of the `img` element (the `Rimg` component) from the `oo7-react` package, so we should add:
+First we'll need to import the reactive version of the `img` element (the `Rimg` component) from the `oo7-react` package, so we should change the `oo7-react` import line:

 ```
-import {Rimg} from 'oo7-react';
+import {Rspan, Rimg} from 'oo7-react';
 ```

 Next, let's alter the dapp's render `div`: